redtexts/texts/bordiga_1921_party_and_class.md

 title: Party and Class
 author: Bordiga, Amadeo
 date: 1921
-description: Written in 1921 for Rassegna Comunista, this English version was included with the Antagonism pamphlet 'Bordiga versus Pannekoek,' whose red texts version this comes from <https://www.marxists.org/archive/bordiga/works/1921/party-class.htm>.
+description: Written in 1921 for Rassegna Comunista, this English version was included with the Antagonism pamphlet 'Bordiga versus Pannekoek,' whose red texts version this comes from. <https://web.archive.org/web/20091027020653/http://www.geocities.com/CapitolHill/Lobby/3909/bordiga/bvptoc.html>.
 ...

 The Theses on the Role of the Communist Party in the Proletarian